gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ### Troubleshooting

 If you get the error `GraphQLError: Field "fileAbsolutePath" is not defined by type MarkdownRemarkFilterInput` it means that no pages were found in your project.
-Check the path configured for `gatsby-source-filesystem` and the query.
+Check the path configured for `gatsby-source-filesystem` and the query (particularly `pagePath`).

 Algolia has an upper bound of 10KB for an index entry.
 If you get the error `AlgoliaSearchError: Record at the position XX objectID=xx-xx-xx-xx-xx is too big size=xxxx bytes` it means you exceeded that limit.
 Note how the excerpts are pruned to 5000 characters in the query.
 Make sure you prune long fields and don't index unnecessary data.